igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Wed, Mar 19, 2025 - 2025a03m19d
   - The Hot & Cold Method
     - A file organization system that helps you manage your digital files and folders.
-      - Hot Folder: For active projects and things you’re working on right now.
+      - Hot Folder: For active projects and things you're working on right now.
       - Cold Folder: For everything else like reference materials, templates, old projects, and anything you might need later.
     - Hot & Cold Method:
       - Also from Tiago Forte, this method reduces the organization to just two folders: